Submissions

 3. Graphics should be in JPEG, GIF, PNG, or TIFF format.
 Audio segments should be in MP3, AIFF, or WAV (Windows Audio Wave) format.
 Video segments should be in Quicktime, MPEG, AVI (Video for Windows), or WMV (Windows Media Video) format.
 Other audio and video file formats may be acceptable; but please check with us before uploading them to confirm their compatibility with our software and our conversion programs.
 We encourage authors to obtain appropriate permissions to use materials originally produced by others, but do not require such permissions as long as the usage of such materials falls within the boundaries of Fair Use.

 • Revised Manuscript: When revising your manuscript after peer-review rounds, you should maintain ALL anonymity across the document, including when track changes have been used.
 Repeat the step by securing the document's “Properties,” which in Microsoft Word is found in the “Review” ribbon, by selecting the “Protect” feature and ticking the “Privacy” box to “Remove personal information from this file on save.”
 “File” menu.
-Additionally, submit a separate document (also anonymised) stating how each revision has been addressed in the revised manuscript.
+Additionally, submit a separate document (also anonymized) stating how each revision has been addressed in the revised manuscript.
 Please submit the revised manuscript as a revision and not as a fresh submission.
 This can be done by signing back into your “Author Dashboard” and finding your existing manuscript, and adding your latest version.
 Note the timestamps for finding the most up to date version.

 Author Guidelines